 EFFECTIVE CLIMATE ACTION must be enshrined in law.
 Binding all stakeholders, laws demonstrate the unequivocal commitment of a country.
 A climate law has the benefit of establishing long-term rules for investments.
 With a climate law in place there will be no doubt for the private sector on where we are heading.
 Effective climate laws include rules to drive the deployment of renewable energy and enhance energy efficiency.
-A climate law plays a special role in enabling the scale and speed of transformation required to achieve the mid-century deep decarbonisation required by the Paris Agreement and build the foundation where money are spent in line with our ambitions.
+A climate law plays a special role in enabling the scale and speed of transformation required to achieve the mid-century deep decarbonisation required by the Paris Agreement and build the foundation where money is spent in line with our ambitions.

 One of the Green party's main political goals for this five year term in the European parliament has been to launch the work for an EU climate law.
-The need for a European climate law is obvious since the EU legislation of today consist of a patchwork of legal acts regulating energy and climate.
-Although we all agreed to fulfil the obligations from the Paris agreement, several of the laws approved post Paris actually does not meet the ambition of the agreement.
-If EU should stay true to its vision of being number one in renewables and overcome climate change a climate law is a missing piece.
+The need for a European climate law is obvious since the EU legislation of today consists of a patchwork of legal acts regulating energy and climate.
+Although we all agreed to fulfil the obligations from the Paris agreement, several of the laws approved post Paris actually do not meet the ambition of the agreement.
+If the EU should stay true to its vision of being number one in renewables and overcome climate change a climate law is a missing piece.
 The picture of the Swedish minister of climate, Isabella Lövin, signing a national climate law went viral all over the world (It has some similarities to the infamous photo where Trump signs the global gag rule).
 The Swedish photo was a successful act of political communication and it raised awareness of both female and climate leadership.
-It has now been a year since the Swedish climate law was signed, and we must now take further action to make the law itself as viral and powerful as the picture of Isabella Lövin at the signing of the bill.
+On 1 January 2018, the Swedish climate law entered into force.
+We must now take further action to make the law itself as viral and powerful as the picture of Isabella Lövin at the signing of the bill.

 The ambitions and targets for reducing our carbon footprint are in place, but still the EU lack political accountability when translating the ambitions into law.
 The climate targets need a stronger status and it is obvious that we need better tools to make sure that both existing and future legislation are in line with the Paris agreement.
-The European Parliament took a major step to improve our tools and better translate targets into law when passing the Governance Regulation of the Energy Union.
+We took a major step to bridge this legislative gap and better translate targets into law when passing the Governance Regulation of the Energy Union and Climate Action.
 We now have a foundation for a climate law for Europe.
-The ball is now in the Council's court.
-It is crucial that they answer to the historical call made by the European Parliament.